ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 Wired networks are usually characterized by extremely low rates of packet loss except for those due to queue drops.
-They tend to have stable aggregate caapcity, usually higher than other types of links, and low non-queueing delay.
+They tend to have stable aggregate capacity, usually higher than other types of links, and low non-queueing delay.
 Because the properties are relatively simple, wired links are typically used as a "baseline" case even if they are not always the bottleneck link in the modern Internet.